 She is the recipient of multiple honors including being named a "Rising Star in Psychological Science" by the Association for Psychological Science, a Fellow of the Society for Experimental Social Psychology, and a Fellow of the Association for Psychological Science.
 She has also received multiple awards for both teaching and mentorship, including the University of North Carolina at Chapel Hill’s Provost’s Johnstone Excellence in Teaching Award.

-When not doing science, Kristen can be found spending time with her two daughters and husband, reading fiction, and being outdoors.
+When not doing science, Kristen can be found spending time with her two daughters, husband, and Maine Coon cat.
+She enjoys reading fiction, digging in her garden, and being outdoors.